Covered Put

 • Let the put expire unexercised (on the third Friday).

-If you're not totally convinced of a drop in stock price, sell ITM covered put options.
+If you're not totally convinced of a drop in stock price, sell ITM covered puts.
 The advantage of an ITM put is better downside protection.
 You profit regardless of the direction of the stock.

 For instance, if you sell short 100 shares of stock for $9.25 per share, you could write a $10 ITM covered put and get a premium of, say, $1.50.

 If the stock does close below $10 at option expiration, you must buy the stock for $10.
-You profit because you already sold it for $9.25, plus you got $1.50 premium; and you can use the stock to cover your short (return borrowed stock).
+You profit because you already sold it for $10.75 ($9.25 short sale, plus $1.50 premium) and you can use the stock to cover your short (return borrowed stock).

 Otherwise, if the stock doesn't close below $10 at option expiration, the stock won't be sold to you.
 You must then buy stock on the open market to cover your short.
 As long as it's below $10.75, you profit.

-If you are very bearish on a stock, sell OTM covered put options.
+If you are very bearish on a stock, sell OTM covered puts.
 Then you have extra profit potential.
 If you sell short 100 shares of stock for $5.25 per share, you could write a $5 OTM covered put and get a premium of, say, $0.50.

-If the stock closes below $5 at option expiration, you must buy the stock for $5 producing a $0.25 capital gain in addition to the premium already received; and you can use the stock to cover your short (return to the lender).
+If the stock closes below $5 at option expiration, you must buy the stock for $5 producing $0.25 capital gain ($5.25 short sale, minus $5) in addition to the $0.50 premium already received; and you can use the stock to cover your short (return to the lender).

 Otherwise, if the stock doesn't close below $5 at option expiration, the stock won't be sold to you.
 You must then buy stock on the open market to cover your short.
 As long as it's below $5.75, you profit.